CitruzSquared/essays/Spherical Astronomy for Worldbuilders/Chapter 3 - Moons.md

 - "Io-type" Moons:
   * Have small $a/R$, $M_M/M_P$, and $T_M/T_P$ ratios.
   * Have orbits aligned to the **equator** of the primary planet.
 (That is, the inclination to the planetary equator is fixed.)
-  * Have most of their precession resulting from the oblateness of the primary.
+  * Have most of their precession resulting from the **oblateness of the primary**.
 (That is, the equatorial bulge of the primary planet.)
 - "Luna-type" Moons:
   * Have large $a/R$, $M_M/M_P$, and $T_M/T_P$ ratios.
   * Have orbits aligned to the **orbit** of the primary planet.
 (That is, the inclination to the planetary ecliptic is fixed.)
-  * Have most of their precession resulting from the perturbation from the Sun.
+  * Have most of their precession resulting from the **perturbation from the Sun**.

 Thus it would be more appropriate to call these moons "Equator-aligned moons" and "Ecliptic-aligned moons" instead.